 1. Telling Your Boss You’re Pregnant

-While the culture in each workplace varies widely, it’s best to initially communicate your pregnancy to your boss in person, and then follow it up with an email documenting your conversation.
+While the culture in each workplace varies widely, it’s best to communicate your pregnancy to your boss in person initially, then follow it up with an email documenting your conversation.

-Prior to telling your boss you’re pregnant, it’s ideal if you’ve given thought to the following, and can communicate your plans clearly:
+Before telling your boss you’re pregnant, it’s ideal if you’ve given thought to the following and can communicate your plans clearly: